 The boundary of the MRCCA is established through a legal description published in the State Register.
 This metes-and-bounds legal description generally follows public land survey section lines and roads as they existed at the time of designation.

-The 2016 rules contain six districts that will replace and more accurately represent existing and planned future development than the four previous districts:
+The 2017 rules contain six districts that replace and more accurately represent existing and planned future development than the four districts in Executive Order 79-19:

 - Rural & Open Space District (CA-ROS) – Rural undeveloped and developed low density residential land that is riparian or visible from the river, often contains tracts of high quality ecological resources.

 - River Neighborhood District (CA-RN) - Developed residential lands and existing/planned parkland that are visible from the river, or that abut riparian parkland